PhoenixIndustries/phoenixblog/site/content/donate.md

 ### Why am I donating to a private person?

-Manjaro is (for now) no registered organization, as this is extremely expensive and Manjaro is a relatively young and growing distribution.
+Manjaro is not a registered organization, for now.
+As this is extremely expensive and Manjaro is a relatively young and growing distribution.
 Your donation will go to the leader of Manjaro's core team who will then pass it down to the right people.

 ### Can I get a tax deduction?

-Unfortunately not.
-We are no registered organization, which means your donation counts as private donation.
+Unfortunately not, as we are not a registered organization, which means your donation counts as private donation.
 For those the tax cannot be deducted.

 ## How can I donate?
 ---